Coinbase Cryptocurrency Exchange – 2022 Review

 The level of service depends both on the digital coin, as well as the country from which you’re operating.
 There are even regional restrictions, so while most US citizens are free to trade several currencies, residents in New York may find themselves excluded.

 To get a comprehensive list of currently supported digital currencies, check out Coinbase’s support page on the topic.
-In general, though, most of the popular cryptocurrencies like Bitcoin, Etherium, and Litecoin are supported in most regions and countries.
+In general, though, you can buy/sell most of the popular cryptocurrencies like Bitcoin (BTC), Ethereum (ETH), Bitcoin Cash (BCH), and Litecoin (LTC) in most regions and countries.
+You can also take courses on lesser-known tokens like XLM, XRP, ZRX, USDC, XTZ, etc.

-When it comes to payment methods, Coinbase offers a huge range of options, including credit cards, debit cards, and wire transfer.
-You can also withdraw money into PayPal, though currently, you can’t make purchases with the service.
+When it comes to payment methods, Coinbase offers a huge range of options, including bank transfers, credit cards, Visa debit cards, SEPA, and wire transfer.
+You can also withdraw money to your PayPal account, though currently, you can’t make purchases with the service.
+You can buy Bitcoin with fiat currencies such as USD, EUR, and GBP.

 Coinbase has a tricky pricing structure.
 It’s worthwhile to read through the entire document to get a grasp on the situation.
 In general, Coinbase has two main fees, a spread fee of 0.50% of any digital currency purchase or sale as well as a Coinbase fee.
 The spread fee takes into account the value of the currency at the time you were quoted, not when the transaction is executed, which can be misleading when working with a volatile currency.

 The Coinbase fee is either a fixed fee or variable percentage fee, depending on your location and payment method.
-Coinbase will always charge you the higher of the flat fee or variable percentage fee—you don’t get to choose.
+Coinbase charges you the higher of the flat fee or variable percentage fee—you don’t get to choose.
 The flat fee can range between be between $0.99 and $2.99, depending on the value of the transaction.
-The variable percentage fee can be up to $3.99 for credit card purchases.
+The variable percentage fee can be up to 3.99% for credit card purchases.

 Many Coinbase detractors cite Coinbase’s fee structure and lack of transparency as one of the significant drawbacks of using the brokerage.
 If you’re someone who wants to know what the fees entail upfront, you may have to do some puzzling to come up with a clear answer.
 In the worst case, Coinbase may decline your trade altogether when there are extreme price shifts.